 When the base station receives a reply from a node it finds the path traversed by this reply based on the ID list found in the reply message.
-The path derived from the first reply message received from a node is stored as the primary path to the node, and all paths derived from replies received after the first reply are stored as alternate paths.
+The path derived from the first reply message received from a node is stored as the primary path to the node and all paths derived from replies received after the first reply are stored as alternate paths.
 These alternate paths are used to reduce packet loss and enhance the survivability of the network as dynamic events occur.

-The path establishment step persists for a preset interval of time.
-After the expiration of this period, all nodes and the base station enter the verification step.
-In the verification step the base station compares the node's recorded hop count with the length of the first path received in the path establishment step.
-If a discrepancy exists the base station rectifies this by sending a hop count change request encrypted with the individual key of that node.
-The hop count change request includes the ID of the destination node and the hop count value determined by the base station, as seen in Fig. 4.
+After the expiration of a preset period of the path establishment step, all nodes and the base station enter the verification step, in which the base station distributes a hash of the ID of each node's next closest hop in its primary path and compares the node's recorded hop count with the length of the first path received in the path establishment step.
+If a discrepancy is found, the base station rectifies it by sending a hop count change request encrypted with the individual key of that node.
+The hop count change request includes the ID of the destination node and the hop count value determined by the base station, as seen in Figure 4.
 This ensures that the hop count is representative of a symmetric path between the base station and the destination node.
 In order to assure that these requests are delivered to their destination every node that overhears a hop count change forwards the message.
 If a node receives a hop count change request intended for it, the node updates its hop count accordingly.